2023 Most Popular Dental Support Services Schools in North Carolina

 After completing their degree, dental support graduates from FTCC carry an average student debt load of $11,318.

-University of North Carolina at Chapel Hill did quite well in this year’s ranking of the most popular schools for dental support services students.
-It came in at #6 on the list.
-Located in the city of Chapel Hill, UNC Chapel Hill is a public school with a very large student population.
+University of North Carolina at Chapel Hill ranked #6 on this year’s Most Popular Dental Support Services Schools in North Carolina list.
+Located in the small city of Chapel Hill, UNC Chapel Hill is a public college with a very large student population.

 While working on their degree, dental support majors at UNC Chapel Hill accumulate an average of around $15,350 in student debt.

-Full Dental Support Services at University of North Carolina at Chapel Hill Report
+Read full report on Dental Support Services at University of North Carolina at Chapel Hill

-With a ranking of #7, Central Carolina Community College did quite well on this year’s most popular schools for dental support services students.
+Central Carolina Community College came in at #7 in this year’s edition of the Most Popular Dental Support Services Schools in North Carolina ranking.
 Central Carolina Community College is a small public school located in the town of Sanford.

 Read full report on Dental Support Services at Central Carolina Community College